Child of Glass

 You scout the wooded hills nearby, at last finding the cave you

 remember from your childhood.
 It costs money.
 You have money.
-It takes
+It

 time.
 You have time, too.